Indian social network Public App raises $41 million – TechCrunch

 The app, which also provides entertainment and news services, sees more than 1 million videos being created on the platform each month.

-The startup plans to deploy the new capital to expand its tech infrastructure, broaden its content offerings, and hire more talent.
+The startup plans to deploy the new capital to expand its tech infrastructure, broaden its content offerings and hire more talent.

-Once thought of a crowded space, several Indian startups have launched their social networks in recent years.
+Once thought of as a crowded space, several Indian startups have launched their social networks in recent years.
 Kutumb, an eight-month-old startup, is in talks with Tiger Global to raise funds in a round that values it about $170 million, TechCrunch reported earlier this month.